My Approach to Helping

 *I do offer sliding fee scale!

-*Cash, check or credit card are accepted forms of payment.
+*Cash, check or credit card, Venmo, wire are accepted forms of payment.

 Specific Issue(s) I'm Skilled at Helping With

+I will help you become more aware of your daily repetitive patterns in life, and help you overcome your fears which has prevented your from growth.
 As an experienced premarital counselor, and a certified domestic violence counselor, I enjoy working with young adults, couples, through the hardships of their relationships.
-I support victims of abusive relationships, help them cultivate the skills they need to leave abuse behind and live successfully on their own.
+I support victims of abusive relationships, help them find clarity, cultivate the skills they need to leave abuse behind and live successfully on their own.
 I'm dedicated to helping abuse survivors nurture happy and healthy relationships.
 I help them identify relationship warning signs, nurture assertiveness, and develop self-esteem.

 As a former school counselor, I enjoy working with individuals who need guidance through the transition of finishing high school and starting college.